 Ever seen this performed at the gym before and think that the Turkish get-up is just a move for fitness buffs?
 You aren’t alone, the 8 individual steps look highly rehearsed and expert when strung together.

-The truth is, the Turkish get-up is a great full-body movement that can be enjoyed by people of all fitness levels, however we must practice and adopt the correct form first.
+The truth is, the Turkish get-up is a great full-body movement that can be enjoyed by people of all fitness levels however, we must practice and adopt the correct get up form first.
 So I have written this article to provide 5 actionable tips so the body is ready for the Turkish get up.

 I love teaching this move to beginners, as the exercise teaches patience and the importance of slow movements.
 For a beginner, there is no easy shortcut, they must learn how to slow their movements enough to adopt the correct form.

 In this article, we explore how to refine your Turkish get up technique and form so you can maximise key benefits such as shoulder stability, core strength, and overall coordination.

 To perform the exercise, simply put you first lie on the floor and then stand while holding a kettlebell above your head.
 The weights and intensity can be increased or decreased based on your fitness level and needs.

 Watch our video here to see how to do a Turkish get up with a kettlebell.

 The Turkish get up exercise is a popular addition to most workout routines because it works out muscle groups across your entire body, including your triceps, shoulder, upper back, abs, lower back, hip flexors, and glutes (to name a few!).

 The shoulder rotation strength and flexibility is the cherry on top and really sets this exercise apart.

 Ever painted the ceiling before and felt that intense soreness in the shoulders the next day?
 Well, that’s probably because you aren’t performing Turkish get ups!